 All volunteers either have a background check completed or a Fingerprint Clearance Card.
 In addition, all volunteers complete an application and go through a mandatory training in the refugee journey, important cultural considerations and safety.

-Can I stay with my children at Kids Club?
+Can I stay with my children at Kids Camp?

-Parents are welcome to join their children for a day of Kids Club.
+Parents are welcome to join their children for a day of Kids Camp.
 The only way to stay at Kids Kamp for the entire week is by becoming a Kids Club volunteer.